graphql-hive/graphql-inspector/.changeset/long-rules-shop.md

 '@graphql-inspector/diff-command': major
 ---

 Added option to include nested changes.
 Use `--rule verboseChanges`.
+Enabling this will output nested changes.
+I.e. if adding a new type, then `verboseChanges` will also include the addition of the fields on that type.
+By default, these changes are excluded from the output because they don't impact the outcome and create a lot of noise.
 Added better directive support.
 Adjusted severity level for conditionally safe changes:
 - Adding or removing deprecated directive is considered non-breaking